Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Introduction

 \section{Introduction}

-Pardoux and Peng \cite{parpen92} developed the theory of Backward Stochastic Differential Equations, providing a probabilistic representation of solution to quasilinear parabolic PDEs.
-Coupling the diffusion process with a pure jump process, Pardoux Pradeilles and Rao \cite{ppr97} extend this representation to systems of coupled semilinear PDEs with different linear differential operators on each line.
-Introducing restrictions on the domain of the backward process, El Karoui et al \cite{elketal97} cover the class of variational inequalities.
-Constraining instead the jump part of the solution, Kharroubi, Ma, Pham and Zhang \cite{kmpz08} allow to consider quasilinear variational inequalities.
+Pardoux and Peng (1992) developed the theory of backward stochastic differential equations, providing a probabilistic representation of solutions of quasi-linear parabolic PDEs.
+Coupling the diffusion process with a pure jump process, Pardoux et al. (1997) extend this representation to systems of coupled semilinear PDEs with different linear differential operators on each line.
+Introducing restrictions on the domain of the backward process, El Karoui et al. (1997) cover the class of variational inequalities.
+Constraining instead the jump part of the solution, Kharroubi et al. (2010) consider quasilinear variational inequalities.